 In an attempt to address the barriers to developing affordable housing, the City of Greenville continues to create single-family affordable housing opportunities.
-These opportunities are provided via properties purchased by the City with local public bond funds.
+These opportunities are provided via properties purchased by the City with local public bond funds and HOME Investment Partnership funds.
 Upon acquisition and installation of infrastructure, the City then makes lots available to nonprofit and for profit agencies for development.